SmartBear/readyapi4j/modules/core/README.md

 ## JDBC Request

 Test recipes can contain JDBC requests to interact with relational databases as part of a test.
-This can be valuable for either initializing data needed for a test - or validating data that previous TestSteps are meant to create/modify.
-To use the JDBC TestStep make sure you have the corresponding JDBC driver(s) in your classpath - then create a [JdbcConnection](https://smartbear.github.io/swagger-assert4j/apidocs/index.html?io/swagger/assert4j/teststeps/jdbcrequest/JdbcConnection.html) object to the database which can be used to build the actual TestSteps:
+This can be valuable for either initializing data needed for a test, or for validating data that previous TestSteps are meant to create/modify.
+To use the JDBC
+TestStep make sure you have the corresponding JDBC driver in your classpat, then create a [JdbcConnection](https://smartbear.github.io/swagger-assert4j/apidocs/index.html?io/swagger/assert4j/teststeps/jdbcrequest/JdbcConnection.html) object to the database which can be used to build the actual TestSteps: